Vinit-0001/Text-Summarizatiion/README.md

 3) BeautifulSoup4: For scraping text from URLs.
 4) Requests: For making HTTP requests to retrieve web content.
 5) Transformers: Hugging Face’s library to load the pre-trained summarization model.

+F1 Score (0.7765)
+F1 score reflects an excellent balance between precision and recall, with the model now being both accurate and thorough.
+This metric is vital because it shows that the model can give a concise yet complete summary.